Recon-Fuzz/recon-docs/src/bootcamp/bootcamp_part_1.md

 Our mock simply exposes a function for setting and getting the `_borrowRate` because these are the functions required in the `IIRM` interface.
 We'll then expose a target function that calls the `setBorrowRate` function which allows the fuzzer to modify the borrow rate randomly.

-Now the next contract we'll need is the oracle for setting the price of the underlying asset.
-Looking at the existing `OracleMock` in the Morpho repo we can see that it's already very simple so we can just reuse it in this case:
+Now the next contract we'll need for creating a market is the oracle for setting the price of the underlying asset.
+Looking at the existing `OracleMock` in the Morpho repo we can see that it's sufficient for our case:

 ```javascript
 contract OracleMock is IOracle {